 The following first date tips and those from our previous post will help you and your online sweetie transition successfully from online to offline dating:

-- Review our best conversations starters to get some great ideas about what to talk about!
+- Review our best conversation starters to get some great ideas about what to talk about!

-- Don’t let the date linger to long, its better to keep them wanting more.
+- Don’t let the date linger too long, it’s better to keep them wanting more.
 If you let the date drag on it takes some of the fun out of it.

 - If you had fun, let them know it.
 Feedback is important so you know if you should ask for or expect an invitation for another rendezvous.
 Just follow your “gut” and you’ll be just fine